Mummer (album): Artwork and packaging

 Regarding the album's title, Partridge later commented, "We had wanted to call it Fruits Fallen From God's Garden and I'd got Dave Dragon from the Design Clinic to draw up a sleeve in which we had fruit for our heads, sitting outside an old country estate.
 But they didn't want us seen as fruits and the mention of God in the title induced panic amongst the marketing bods [people]."
-The new title, Mummer, referred to Mummers' play performers in the West Country of England, who appear in disguise, a conceit that Partridge felt reflected the band's new retirement from touring.
+The new title, Mummer, referred to Mummers' play performers in the West Country of England, who appear in disguise, a concept that Partridge felt reflected the band's new retirement from touring.
 A subsequent photoshoot featuring the band dressed in mummer suits was rejected by Virgin, who complained about the members' identities being concealed.
 On May 6, 2022, Ape House reissued the album on 200 gram vinyl with the originally intended sleeve art restored.